fedeAlterio/ObservableHashList/README.md

 }
 ```

-Changes:
 We have replaced the ObservableCollection with an instance of ObservableHashList.
 We have to specify 2 things:
 - When 2 objects with different references are pointing to the "same" conceptual object.
 This is done through the line
 `.WithSelectionKey(person => person.Id)`.
 - When 2 objects with maybe different references represent exactly the same object.
 This is done through the line
 `.ForEqualityCheckAlso(person => new { person.Name })`.

-The Refresh() method of the ObservableHashList is conceptually a Clear() + AddRange() call.
-This is what is does in detail:
+The `Refresh()` method of the ObservableHashList is conceptually a `Clear(); AddRange(people);` call.
+This is what it does in detail:
-- Every old element in the collection that is not contained in the new items list is removed.
+- Every old element in the collection that is not contained in the new list is removed.
 The items are compared using the selection key.
-So, in the example above, any person with an id that is not contained in the new list is removed.
+So, in the example above, any person with an id that is not contained in the new people list is removed.
-- If an item in the new list is already contained in the collection (the check is done using the selection key), if they are not equal (according to the equality comparer passed), then the old item is updated with the new one.
-There are 2 built in strategies for updates
+- If an item in the new list is already contained in the collection (the check is done using the selection key), if they are also equal according to the equality comparer passed, then the old item is updated with the new one.
+There are 2 built in strategies for updates.
 - Every new item is added
 - The elements are reordered in the correct position